Epiiccenter/awesome-polkadot-apps/RESEARCH.md

 ## Parachain Paradigms
+- Parachains support light-clients, full nodes, and authority nodes.
+- Authority nodes are called Collators in the Polkadot ecosystem.
+- Cumulus provides the consensus implementation for a Parachain and the block production logic.

 ## On Native Parachain
 - A blockchain can interact with Polkadot in two main ways: as a native parachain and through a bridge parachain.